edward-chew/machine-translation/README.md

 # Machine Translation Demonstrating the Preservation of Semantic Content Across Multi-Language Dataset for use in State of the Art English-Trained Tools

 ## Datasets
-This project involves 17 languages.
+This project involves 18 languages.

 The datasets for Albanian, Bulgarian, English, German, Hungarian, Polish, Portuguese, Russian, Ser/Cro/Bos (Serbian, Croatian, and Bosnian), Slovak, Slovenian, Spanish, and Swedish are from *Multilingual Twitter Sentiment Classification: The Role of Human Annotators (Mozetič, Igor, et al.).* Paper found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155036).
 Tweet ID dataset found [here](https://www.clarin.si/repository/xmlui/handle/11356/1054).

-The datasets for Arabic and Chinese are from *TBCOV: Two Billion Multilingual COVID-19 Tweets with Sentiment, Entity, Geo, and Gender Labels (Imran, Muhammad, et al.)*.
+The datasets for Arabic, Chinese, and Hindi are from *TBCOV: Two Billion Multilingual COVID-19 Tweets with Sentiment, Entity, Geo, and Gender Labels (Imran, Muhammad, et al.)*.
 Paper found [here](https://www.mdpi.com/2306-5729/7/1/8).
 Tweet ID dataset found [here](https://crisisnlp.qcri.org/tbcov).

 The input files of the scripts are files with the full tweet text, not tweet ID's.